bonifield/helpers/python/README.md

 - python-aiohttp-3_fastest.py
 	- fastest example of making asynchronous HTTP requests
 - python-argparse.py
-	- Basic way to add switches to a Python script (better than getopt)
+	- Basic way to add switches to a Python script (better than getopt), and pass parser.parse_args() iterable direcly to main()
-- python-argparse-2.py
-	- Pass parser.parse_args() iterable direcly to main()
 - python-args-kwargs.py
 	- using "\*args" and "\*\*kwargs" to easily expand interables
 - python-class-1.py